-Accommodation and Catering – for full details please see here.
+Accomodation and catering are available at Queens' – for full details please see accommodation and catering

 How do you prepare for the interview?

-There is lots of information here and on the University website.
+There is lots of information on interview videos and on the University's application pages.
 Our best advice is to try and relax and enjoy the experience but do re-read your application, especially your personal statement so that it’s fresh in your mind before the interview.
 Although students will probably choose to dress smartly, we certainly do not expect candidates to wear suits or suchlike especially for the interview.
 Queens’ wishes to make your experience of interview as pleasant as possible so do let us know if there are any special circumstances of which we ought to be aware.